A-League Women Golden Glove

-The W-League Golden Glove is an annual football (soccer) award presented to the top goalkeeper in the Australian W-League.
+The A-League Women Golden Glove is an annual football (soccer) award presented to the top goalkeeper in the Australian A-League Women.

-The W-League was established in 2008 as the top tier of women's football in Australia.
+The A-League Women was established as the W-League in 2008 as the top tier of women's football in Australia.
 The award is given to the top goalkeeper over the regular season (not including the finals series).
-The inaugural award was won by Melissa Barbieri of Melbourne Victory FC.
+The inaugural award was won by Melissa Barbieri of Melbourne Victory.

 Lydia Williams has won the award five times.
 Mackenzie Arnold has won the award three times and Melissa Barbieri has won twice.